isomerpages/govtech-stp/_atp/00a-Requirements-and-process.md

     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; background-color:#EDEDED"><b>TraceTogether app</b> </td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8;">
      <ol style="margin-top:0px; list-style-type: disc;">
-         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Check that their mobile device is compatible<sup>2</sup> with the TraceTogether app, <a href="https://www.tracetogether.gov.sg">download</a> it on their mobile device, and register their mobile number and profile on the app.
-Visitors must register their profile on the app with the same identification number, nationality and date of birth as those shown in the passport that they are using to enter Singapore.
+         <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Check that their mobile device is compatible<sup>1</sup> with the TraceTogether app, <a href="https://www.tracetogether.gov.sg">download</a> it on their mobile device, and register their mobile number and profile on the app.
+Visitors must register their profile on the app with the <b>same identification number, nationality and date of birth</b> as those shown in the passport that they are using to enter Singapore.
 A TraceTogether App setup guide for travellers can be found <a href="https://support.tracetogether.gov.sg/hc/en-sg/articles/1500002071841-I-m-travelling-to-Singapore-How-do-I-set-up-the-TraceTogether-App-">here</a>.</li>
      </ol>
                 <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.0;"><i>Note: The following groups are not required to download the TraceTogether app:</i><ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:0px; margin-bottom:0px;  line-height:1.0;">Children aged 12 years old or younger in that calendar year and travelling with a parent or guardian</li>